Logotyp Jordbruksverket

 A variety which is approved with an official description may be marketed throughout the EU.

-The DUS examination are made by the testing centres in Europe that are approved by the Community plant variety office.
+The DUS examination are made by the examination offices in Europe that are approved by CPVO.
 We order the DUS examination in a country as close to Sweden as possible.
-If you have a completed DUS report, you should enclose it with the application.
-If the DUS report is not ready, you should enclose a prelimi nary description of the variety.
-We can also order a complete DUS report from a testing centre unless the country’s cultivation conditions are very different from Sweden’s.
+If you have a completed DUS report, you should attach it with the application.
+If the DUS report is not ready, you should attach a preliminary description of the variety.
+We can also order a complete DUS report from a examination office unless the country’s cultivation conditions are very different from that in Sweden.

 Register a fruit or berry variety with an officially recognised description